maxitg/SetReplace/Documentation/Generators/GenerateSingleHistory.md

 # GenerateSingleHistory

 **`GenerateSingleHistory`** generates single histories, which it achieves by setting [`MaxDestroyerEvents`](MaxDestroyerEvents.md) to one.
-Note that for non-deterministic systems the history generated may depend on the event order.
+Note that for nondeterministic systems the history generated may depend on the event order.

 For example, for a [`MultisetSubstitutionSystem`](/Documentation/Systems/MultisetSubstitutionSystem.md):